Barefoot Holistics | Reflexology in Albany WA

 Footprints

-From Ancient Egypt, it is believed that reflexology spread to India.
-Some say Buddhist monks then took the practice to China in 100 AD, forming the basis of modern day acupuncture.
+Eastern traditions in India and China also point to foot-based practices.
+Some say Buddhist monks introduced certain frameworks to China in 100 AD, forming the basis of modern day acupuncture.

 Footprints